iescandon/studiopod-waitlist/README.md

 # StudioPod Waitlist

-A full-stack queue management app built with Next.js, TypeScript, Tailwind CSS, MUI, MongoDB, and Mongoose.
-Designed to streamline access to an automated headshot booth, StudioPod, without disrupting a concurrent live fireside chat with StudioPod’s founders.
+A mobile-responsive full-stack waitlist application that optimizes access to StudioPod, an automated headshot booth, by eliminating the need to wait in line.
+Designed to streamline access to the StudioPod without disrupting a concurrent live fireside chat with StudioPod’s founders.
 Attendees scanned a QR code to join the virtual waitlist, view real-time queue updates, and receive SMS alerts (via Textbelt).
-Included an admin interface for booth attendants to manage the queue efficiently without disrupting the main event.
+Included a photo booth attendant interface to manage the queue efficiently.
+Built with Next.js, TypeScript, Tailwind CSS, MUI, MongoDB, and Mongoose.

 https://studiopod-waitlist.vercel.app/